jdcabusas201/CabsEquitiesSuite/README.md

 # CabsEquitiesSuite
-Files are saved as CPP files but are writte in MQL5 proprietary language.
+Files are saved as CPP files but are written in MQL4 proprietary language.